Thomas T. Allsen

 Thomas Theodore Allsen (February 16, 1940 – February 18, 2019) was an American historian specializing in Mongolian studies.

 Following the completion of a Bachelor of Arts degree in history from Portland State University in 1962, Allsen attended the University of Washington to pursue a Master of Arts in Russian studies.
-In 1969, Allsen graduated from the University of Oregon with a Master of Library Science degree.
+In 1969, he graduated from the University of Oregon with a Master of Library Science degree.
 He completed a doctoral degree at the University of Minnesota in 1979 and began teaching at Western Kentucky University.
 The next year, Allsen joined the faculty of the Trenton State College History Department.

 He received a Guggenheim Fellowship in 2002, and retired from The College of New Jersey in the same year.
 Between 1986 and 2013, Allsen served on the editorial staff of the journal Archivum Eurasiae Medii Aevi.
 The journal published a Festschrift for Thomas T. Allsen in Celebration of His 75th Birthday in its 21st volume (2014–15).